jimstudt/timelapse/README.md

 It is tragically formatted, but you will get the idea.

+## Building and Signing

+This project is set up so I can build signed packages which, presumably, anyone can install and run on macos 10.15 (catalina) or later.
+If you are going to build it for yourself you probably want to go into your Project, Targets -> timelapse, Signing & Capabilities, and change "Signing Certificate" to "Sign to Run Locally".

+The steps I go through to make the package are:

+''''
+xcodebuild clean install
+''''

 ## History

 I wrote **timelapse** years ago when QtKit was new.
 Since Mac OS 10.9, Mavericks, QtKit is deprecated, so I rewrote it to use AV Foundation instead.
 This git repository was restarted from scratch so you don't have to see any of that old cruft.